 Members may sublet apartments or houses under the following conditions:

 E. Additions, improvements, or changes of a fixed or permanent nature may be made to the College buildings only with permission, and such changes become the property of the College.
 They may not be altered or removed without permission.
 All plantings of trees, shrubbery, and the like must be done with the permission of the Superintendent of Buildings and Grounds.
 Trees must not be removed from College property or trimmed without the consent of the President.
 Plantings of trees and shrubs are permanent attachments to the property, and title rests with the College.
 Lawn-mowing service is offered by the College only for those residences located in campus or park areas normally maintained as lawns.
 No hand work or trimming is performed by the College.
 All other tenants are responsible for the care of their lawns throughout the year.
 College buildings are insured against damage by fire and windstorm.
 Loss or damage by fire or theft to the personal property of occupants is the responsibility of the occupant.

 F. A person whose membership in the faculty has terminated is required to vacate College housing by the end of the fiscal year, June 30.
 Rent must be paid in advance, on or before the fifth day of the month, unless the member chooses to have the College deduct the rent from his/her paycheck.
 The member must then sign a payroll deduction authorization card at the Manager of Finance Office Operations’ office, and the rent deductions will be made from checks issued at the end of the month covered.
-When a member is on leave, the College undertakes to offer him/her housing in which he/she has expressed an interest, if it becomes available.
+When a member is on leave, the College undertakes to offer them housing in which they have expressed an interest, if it becomes available.
 The College cannot undertake, however, to defer assignment of a unit until the member's return.

 (amended April 1997)